libsdl-org/SDL/docs/README-emscripten.md

 getting started.

-There's a lot of little details that are beyond the scope of this document, but that's the biggest intial set of hurdles to porting your app to the web.
+There's a lot of little details that are beyond the scope of this document, but that's the biggest initial set of hurdles to porting your app to the web.